About the Prize

 - Clearly won the support and enthusiasm of its visitors and users.

-For the first time, in 2016 we will be offering bursaries to Museum of the Year finalists who require financial support to help them make the most of their public engagement campaigns.
+For the first time, in 2016 we offered bursaries to Museum of the Year finalists who required financial support to help them make the most of their public engagement campaigns.
 We are aware that museums can benefit hugely from being shortlisted, but that marketing and communications can be a challenge to resource.
 Find out more in our information pack for applicants.

 - 9 December 2015 – applications open